 5 questions to Michel Cornelissen, our Senior Vice President of the High Temperature Solutions Business Area and a member of Imerys Executive Committee.

 Michel joined Imerys in 1991, after a career as a Sales Engineer at Prayon Rupel Group.
 Since joining, Michel has worked in Sales & Marketing, Business Development and General Management within a number of Imerys businesses.
 In 2014, he became General Manager North America of Imerys Refractory Minerals and in 2017, he was appointed Vice President & General Manager of the Monolithic Refractories business, (Calderys).
-Michel was appointed Senior Vice President High Temperature Solutions in November 2018.
+Michel was appointed Senior Vice President of High-Temperature Solutions Business Area (BA) in November 2018.

-1. How did your Business Area respond to the Covid-19 crisis?
+1. How did your BA respond to the Covid-19 crisis?

-The High Temperature Solutions Business Area is a global business which serves iron & steel, foundry and thermal industries with ready-to-use formulated products and on-site services.
+The High-Temperature Solutions BA is a global business that serves iron & steel, foundry and thermal industries with ready-to-use formulated products and on-site services.
 As we operate 35 plants in 18 countries, we felt the impact of Covid-19 early on in China.
 It became rapidly evident to us that this crisis would not be limited to China alone.
 Very quickly, we established a global crisis team.

 Our priority was the health of our employees and customers and we are immensely proud to have been able to continue to operate on our sites and on our customer premises without compromising this.

-The High Temperature Solutions Business Area operates not only on our own plants but we are also present on many customer sites.
+The High-Temperature Solutions BA operates not only on our own plants, but we are also present on many customer sites.
 Globally about 20% of our workforce is dedicated to customer installations.
 Covid-19 has impacted both our own operations and those of our customers.

 Our industrial footprint has been a great advantage in our ability to keep our customers and the vital industries they serve running throughout this crisis.